markholloway/markholloway.github.io/_posts/2018-12-21-cisco-mac-console-terminal.md

 ---
 layout: post
-title: Using macOS screen cli app to manage serial console access to Cisco devices
+title: Serial console access to Cisco devices with macOS screen
 tags: [cisco]
 ---
 Today brought me one step closer to being completely dongle free on my Mac and standardizing on one type of cable connection.
 Upon receiving my USB-C Cisco console cable I decided to experiemnt using the `screen` terminal app and go beyond  the basics of console port connectivity to understanding screen's other features.